ePages-de/epages-docs/_posts/2016/2016-04-20-jenadevs-docker-party.md

 The goal of the beginner workshop was to setup the Docker environment, learn the basic commands, run the workflow and become familiar with Docker Compose.
 The participants followed the [official Docker birthday tutorial](https://github.com/docker/docker-birthday-3/blob/master/tutorial.md), while the more experienced Docker users, Benjamin Nothdurft and Kay Abendroth, offered assistance.
-As kittens bustled around the screens, the Docker newbies built simple web applications using the Python microframework [Flask](http://flask.pocoo.org/) – all running in a container, of course.
+As kittens bustled around the beamer and laptop screens, the Docker newbies built simple web applications using the Python microframework [Flask](http://flask.pocoo.org/) – all running in a container, of course.

 ### Advanced Workshop